RIAPS/app.IMCP/README.md

 | C4    | -0.009  |           | 0.46      |                   |                  |                 |                  |                   |
 | C5    | -0.009  |           | 0.41      |                   |                  |                 |                  |                   |
 | C6    | -0.009  |           | 0.41      |                   |                  |                 |                  |                   |

+> Note: The 107 and 217 relays are not designed to be closed while in Grid-Tied mode.
+Closing them in that state may result in unexpected behavior.

 [//]: # (### Examples)